MarcosEscandon/MarcosEscandon/README.md

 - 👋 Hi, I’m @MarcosEscandon
 - 👀 I’m interested in Music/ Gaming/ Sports

-- 🕹  I worked as a Full-stack Developer in Welivery.
+- 🕹  I worked as a Full-stack Developer in Welivery (Logistics - ARG).
-- 🕹  I'm currently working as a QA Manual-Automation & DevOps in Temperies.
+- 🕹  I'm currently working as a QA Manual-Automation & DevOps in Temperies (LinkLabs IOT - USA).

 - 📫 How to reach me:
 - marcos.escandon@gmail.com